Phumeleleexcellent/Chrisstoper/README.md

 5. Open the project in an Android emulator or Expo Go.

 ## Evidence to capture
-For the Part 2 submission, take screenshots showing:

 1. Empty Home screen.
 2. Form filled in before adding.
 3. Menu item successfully added.